Panic Hardware for Emergency Exit and Fire Escape Doors

 What is Panic Hardware?

-Panic Hardware generally refers to hardware that is required by law to be fitted to the inside of emergency exit or fire escape doors, that will allow the occupants of a building to escape easily and quickly in an emergency – without hinderence, keys, tools or special knowledge.
+Panic Hardware generally refers to hardware that is required by law to be fitted to the inside of emergency exit or fire escape doors, that will allow the occupants of a building to escape easily and quickly in an emergency – without hindrance, keys, tools or special knowledge.
 Also variously referred to as fire-exit hardware, fire escape devices, crash bars, push bars, fire escape hardware, exit devices, emergency exit devices and fire handles, – they can also be Alarmed Exit Devices.
+Read DETEX a product for every application 180101 and DETEX 40 QUALITY.
 In some instances panic devices may offer access control facilities for access from the outside – whilst always allowing free escape from the inside.
+For more information download or read DETEX V40001 ER Access Control

 What all emergency exit devices have in common is that they open by ‘body weight’ – ALWAYS!
 In the event of one person or a crowd surging against the door, it MUST open immediately without even the need to use one’s hands!

-Read Panic Hardware Guide: an illustrated guide to Panic Hardware written by David Miller.
+Read Panic Hardware for Fire Escapes an illustrated guide to Panic Hardware written by David Miller.

 Whilst providing a fast and easy exit, the panic hardware should also secure the door against entry from the outside – to satisfy Loss Control requirements.